Zac-HD/hypofuzz/docs-src/literature.rst

 to users, and can also be used to schedule those targets with the highest expected value - maximising the overall rate of progress.

-Applying this scheduling insight to seeds rather than targets yields `Entropic (preprint)
-<https://mboehme.github.io/paper/FSE20.Entropy.pdf>`__, which prioritizes those seeds
-which maximise the rate of discovery of new information about the behaviour of the fuzzed program.
+Applying this scheduling insight to seeds rather than targets yields Entropic :cite:`Entropic`, which prioritizes those seeds which maximise the rate of discovery of new information about the behaviour of the fuzzed program.
 This shows `substantial improvement over baseline LibFuzzer
 <https://www.fuzzbench.com/reports/2020-05-24/index.html>`__, and is now heavily used